mschlupp/TestingArea/Tutorials/R/README.md

 Run
 `conda install -c r r`

+## Learn R on Kaggle Titanic competition
+Documented in the `Titanic - Getting started with R` notebook.

 ## Getting the R Kernel for the notebooks
 I'll use Ubuntu 16.04 for this setup.